Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Rsync

 **Explanation:**
-"Git" is incorrect.
+Git is incorrect.
 Git is a version control tool, not a managed instance in OpsWorks.
-"Puppet Enterprise" is correct.
+Puppet Enterprise is correct.
 OpsWorks supports Puppet Enterprise for configuration management.
-"FlashCopy" is incorrect.
+FlashCopy is incorrect.
 FlashCopy is an IBM storage feature, not AWS OpsWorks.
-"Chef Automate" is correct.
+Chef Automate is correct.
 OpsWorks integrates with Chef Automate for automation of infrastructure.
-"Rsync" is incorrect.
+Rsync is incorrect.
 Rsync is a file transfer tool, not a managed instance in OpsWorks.

 ---